All-Williams final set at Australian Open; Venus, Serena win

 "Obviously I was really proud of Venus — a total inspiration, my big sister," Serena said.
 "She's basically my world and my life.
 She means everything to me.
 I was so happy for her.
 For us both to be in the final is the biggest dream come true for us."

 Venus Williams has won seven major titles, but none since Wimbledon in 2008.
 Her gap between major finals is the longest for any player in the Open era.
-She's also lost six of the eight Grand Slam finals she's played against her younger sister, and is 11-16 in career meetings.
+She's also lost six of the eight Grand Slam finals she's played against her younger sister, and is 11-16 in their career meeting at tour-level.

+Asked what it will take to win the final, Venus Williams said: "Honestly, I probably just need to continue playing like I'm playing.
+I haven't played badly.

+"I lost a set today.
+I was not happy about it.
+But my opponent deserved that set.
+So what else could I do?
+Try to get the next two."

 Venus Williams is the oldest player to reach a women's major final since Martina Navratilova, then 37 and 258 days, at Wimbledon in 1994.